How True/Real is the Science in the Television Series “Lie to Me”?

 The Facial Action Coding System or FACS was originally developed by Carl-Herman Hjortsjö, an anatomist from Sweden.
 It is a system that attempts to taxonomize facial movements.
 Users of the system become sensitive to the facial movements of other people.

 So, the science behind the television show actually exists.
 You can use it to improve your relationship with your partner, kids, parents, colleagues and friends.
-The good news is, Let’s-Live Coaching offers 1 day, 2 days and 5 days Human Lie Detection Courses.
-So enroll today!
+The good news is, Let’s-Live Coaching offers 1 day, 2 day and 5 day Human Lie Detection Courses.
+So enrol today!

 Let’s-Live Coaching Contact Details:

 Contact our Friendly Staff Now: